 - This camera can also be considered to be a beginner’s guide to a full-frame camera which certainly helps budding photographers and videographers understand what a full-frame sensor demands from them while clicking a picture or shooting videos.
 The simple transition from a point and shoot is what makes the EOS RP easy to use.

-- The electronic viewfinder is 2.36 metres long.
+- The electronic viewfinder is 2.36 meters long.
 The OLED display of the viewfinder makes the images look clean.